open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

 and extracts data from db connection to provide attributes for that span.

 ### I don't want this span at all
 The easiest case.
-You can just pre-configure your distribution and disable given instrumentation.
+You can just pre-configure the agent in your extension and disable given instrumentation.

 ### I want to add/modify some attributes and their values does NOT depend on a specific db connection instance.
 E.g. you want to add some data from call stack as span attribute.